ASH RARE BOOKS - ANTIQUE PRINTS OF WAPPING

 TOMBLESON, William : THAMES TUNNEL.

 London : Tombleson & Co., [1834].
-A very early antique print of the Thames Tunnel - at this date still under construction - a view along a completed section of the distinctive horse-shoe shaped tunnel, with fashionably-dressed visitors, etc. The view is set within a finely engraved emblematic border - classical figures supporting mighty columns, a frieze of picks, spades and shovels, a boat with the arms of the City of London, etc. Engraved by Henry Winkles (1800-1860) from an original study by William Tombleson (fl.1824-1846).
-Originally published with the part-work series "Tombleson's Views of the Thames and Medway" (London : 1833-1834).
+A very early antique print of the Thames Tunnel – at this date still under construction – a view along a completed section of the distinctive horse-shoe shaped tunnel, with fashionably-dressed visitors, etc. The view is set within a finely engraved emblematic border – classical figures supporting mighty columns, a frieze of picks, spades and shovels, a boat with the arms of the City of London, etc. Engraved by Henry Winkles (1800-1860) from an original study by William Tombleson (fl.1823-1841).
+Originally published in the part-work series “Tombleson’s Views of the Thames and Medway” (London : 1833-1834).

 Steel line engraving on paper.
 Later hand colour.
 Engraved surface 217 x 169 (approx. 8-5/8" x 6-3/4").
 A few faint and minor marks, but in very good state.
 A guaranteed genuine antique print.
 Adams 178/062.